killerbat00/ADpub/README.md

 }
 ````

-If the supplied image was not a PNG image or ADpub was not able to upload the image, the response will look like this:
+If ADpub was not able to upload the image, the response will look like this:
 ````
 $ http POST https://<ADpub URL>/breweries data=$(base64 -i <JPG IMAGE>)
 HTTP/1.1 200 OK